dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 ```bash
 dm reset --hard HEAD^
 ```

+`HEAD^` means "one commit before the latest commit on the current branch".
+You can also do `dm log` and refer to commits by id.

 Note that rolling back stops the containers using a branch before the rollback, and starts them again afterwards.
 Otherwise, the database would be confused by its data directory changing "under its feet".